Estimated reading time: 5 minutes

 7. What percentage of your clients are buyers, and what percentage are sellers?

 This question can reveal the types of transactions a real estate agent is comfortable with.
 You may also discover some agents only work with either buyers or sellers.
-To gauge an agent’s experience further, experts recommend asking how many transactions they do a year.
+To gauge an agent’s experience further, experts recommend asking how many transactions they do each year.

 8. How many clients are you currently representing?